Q&As on COVID-19 vaccines: third doses, variants, chemsex, Halal?

-The first vaccine that was approved in the UK is called BNT162b2 (tozinameran).
+The third vaccine that was approved in the UK is called BNT162b2 (tozinameran).
 The trade name is Comirnaty.

 BNT162b2 is made by Pfizer/BioNTech.
 It was approved in the UK on 2 December, in the US on 12 December and in the EU on 21 December 2020.